redis/redis-doc/commands/eval.md

 ---

 Redis uses the same Lua interpreter to run all the commands.
-Also Redis guarantees that a script is executed in an atomic way: nor other scripts or other Redis commands will be executed while a script is being executed.
+Also Redis guarantees that a script is executed in an atomic way: no other script or Redis command will be executed while a script is being executed.
 This semantics is very similar to the one of `MULTI` / `EXEC`.

 However this also means that executing slow scripts is not a good idea.